-3. Measures must be taken to safeguard classified information and assets in accordance with applicable national laws and regulations.
-Your attention is drawn to the requirements of the Security Conditions.
-You should take all reasonable steps to make sure that all individuals employed on any work in connection with the Contract that have access to classified information and assets are aware of the protective requirements and that such requirements will continue to apply after the completion or earlier termination of the contract.
+3. Your attention is drawn to the provisions of the Official Secrets Act 1989 and the National Security Act 2023.
+In particular you should take all reasonable steps to make sure that all individuals employed on any work in connection with this Contract have notice of the above specified aspects and that the aforementioned statutory provisions apply to them and will continue to apply after completion or earlier termination of the Contract.

-- 4. Will you please confirm that: - a.
-This definition of the classified aspects of the referenced Contract has been brought to the attention of the person directly responsible for security of classified material. - b.
-The definition is fully understood. - c.
-Measures can, and will, be taken to safeguard the classified aspects identified herein in accordance with applicable national laws and regulations.
-[The requirement and obligations set out above and in any contractual document can and will be met and that the classified material shall be protected in accordance with applicable national laws and regulations.] - 5.
-If you have any difficulty either in interpreting this definition of the classified aspects or in safeguarding them, will you please let me know immediately. - 6.
-Classified Information associated with this Contract must not be published or communicated to anyone without the approval of the MOD Contracting Authority. - Any access to classified information or assets on MOD premises that may be needed will be subject to MOD security regulations under the direction of the MOD Project Security Officer (PSyO) in accordance with DEFCON 76. - 8.
-Contact details for the MOD Project Security Officer (PSyO) (responsible for the coordination of effective security measures throughout the Project/Programme) are included below:
+4. Will you please confirm that:

+a.
+This definition of the classified aspects of the referenced Contract has been brought to the attention of the person directly responsible for security of classified material.

+b.
+The definition is fully understood.

+c.
+The requirement and obligations set out above and in any contractual document can and will be met and that the classified material shall be protected in accordance with applicable national laws and regulations.

+d.
+All employees of the company who will have access to classified material have either signed an OSA/NSA Declaration Form in duplicate and one copy is retained by the

+Company Security Officer or have otherwise been informed that the provisions of the OSA/NSA apply to all classified information and assets associated with this contract.

+5. If you have any difficulty either in interpreting this definition of the classified aspects or in safeguarding them, will you please let me know immediately.

+6. Classified Information associated with this Contract must not be published or communicated to anyone without the approval of the MOD Contracting Authority.

+7. Any access to classified information or assets on MOD premises that may be needed will be subject to MOD security regulations under the direction of the MOD Project Security Officer (PSyO) in accordance with DEFCON 76.

+8. Contact details for the MOD Delivery Team Security Lead are included below: